decsys/decsys/docs/docs/users/installation.md

 ### Setup Steps
 First follow the Workshop mode steps, to get a copy of DECSYS running on the host machine.

-Then, you'll need to make some configuration changes as follows:
+Then, you'll need to make some configuration changes.

+Refer to [Configuration](configuration) for general information on Configuring DECSYS.

+The following are **required** configuration for using **Hosted** mode:

 - Set `ConnectionStrings:mongo` to your MongoDB Server's connection string.
 - Set `WorkshopMode` to `false`